redfin/react-server/packages/react-server-test-pages/README.md

 If you make changes in `packages/react-server` you'll need to `CTRL-C` and re-run the last line of the setup to pull them in.

+If you wish to run the test server in debug mode, simply replace `npm start` with `npm run debug`.

 Add pages in `entrypoints.js`.
 Instructions are at the top.